-To change the name of your database, you must create a new database and import the new one into it.
+To change the name of your database, you must create a new database and import the old one into it.
 This involves the following steps:

 - Backup your old database